1D Features

 Multiple state of secondary structures

-Secondary structures are assigned to structures using DSSP (Define Secondary Structure of Proteins) algorithm, originally written in 1983 and updated several times throughout the years, being the last version from 2021 (available on GitHub).
-This algorithm classifies each residue considering its geometry and H-bonds prediction by comparison with pre-existing patterns in DSSP database.
-Remarkably, DSSP does not predict secondary structures, it just extracts this information from the 3D coordinates.
+Secondary structures are assigned to structures using the DSSP (Define Secondary Structure of Proteins) algorithm, originally created in 1983 and updated several times, with the latest version available on GitHub from 2021.
+The DSSP algorithm classifies each residue based on its geometry and predicted hydrogen bonds by comparing it with patterns in the DSSP database.
+Importantly, DSSP does not predict secondary structures; it simply extracts this information from the 3D coordinates.

-Already in the 80s, a eight-state secondary structure was proposed (see Ismi, Pulungan, and Afiahayati (2022)), consisting in α-helix (H), 310-helix (G), parallel/anti-parallel β-sheet (E), isolated β-bridge (B), bend (S), turn (T), π-helix (I) and coli (C).
-In fact, DSSP, defines the eight states in experimentally obtained structures and it also contains transformations that rule the mapping of eight-state secondary structures to the three-states.
+In the 1980s, an eight-state secondary structure model was proposed, including α-helix (H), 310-helix (G), parallel/anti-parallel β-sheet (E), isolated β-bridge (B), bend (S), turn (T), π-helix (I), and coil (C).
+DSSP defines these eight states in experimentally obtained structures and includes transformations for mapping eight-state structures to three-state models (see Ismi, Pulungan, and Afiahayati (2022)).

-More recently, in 2020, four-state and five-state PSSP were proposed to simplify predictions and increase the true-positives.
-The reason for proposing four-state and five-state PSSP was the imbalanced samples of each class: isolated β-bridge (B) and bend (S) have a small number of samples and low true-positive rates.
-In five-state PSSP, B and S are considered as C, whereas in four-state PSSP, B, S, and G are considered as C. Moreover, 75% of π-helix (I) was located at the beginning or the end of an a-helix structure (H), so it was categorized as H. The full potential of this new categories is still to be analyzed in detail
+More recently, in 2020, four-state and five-state PSSP models were introduced to simplify predictions and increase accuracy.
+These new models address the imbalance in sample sizes for certain classes, like isolated β-bridge (B) and bend (S), which have fewer samples and lower true-positive rates.
+In the five-state model, B and S are categorized as C, while in the four-state model, B, S, and G are categorized as C. Additionally, 75% of π-helix (I) occurrences are found at the beginning or end of an α-helix (H), so they are categorized as H. The full potential of these new categories is still being explored.

 Evolution of Prediction methods

-Protein secondary structure prediction (PSSP) from protein sequences is based in the hypothesis that Segments of consecutive residues have preferences for certain secondary structure states.
-Similar to other methods in bioinformatics, including protein modeling, approaches to SS prediction evolved during the last 50 years (see Table 1).
+Protein secondary structure prediction (PSSP) from protein sequences is based on the idea that segments of consecutive residues have preferences for certain secondary structure states.
+Like other methods in bioinformatics, including protein modeling, approaches to secondary structure prediction have evolved over the last 50 years (see Table 1).

-First generation methods rely on statistics approaches and prediction depends on assigning a set of prediction values to a residue and then applying a simple algorithm to those numbers.
-I.e. apply a probability score based on single amino acid propensity.
-In the 1990’s, new algorithms included the information of the flanking residues (3-50 nearby amino acids) in the so-called Nearest Neighbor (N-N) Methods.
-These methods increased the accuracy in many cases but still had strong limitations, as they only considered three possible states (helix, strand or turn).
-Moreover, as you know from the secondary structure practice, β-strands predictions are more difficult and did not improve much thanks to N-N methods.
+The first generation methods relied on statistical approaches, where prediction depended on assigning a set of prediction values to a residue and then applying a simple algorithm to those numbers.
+This meant applying a probability score based on single amino acid propensity.
+In the 1990s, new methods included the information of the flanking residues (3-50 nearby amino acids) in the so-called Nearest Neighbor (N-N) Methods.
+These methods increased the accuracy in many cases but still had strong limitations, as they only considered three possible states (helix, strand, or turn).
+Moreover, as you know from the secondary structure practice, β-strand predictions are more difficult and did not improve much thanks to N-N methods.
 Additionally, predicted helices and strands were usually too short.

-By the end of 1990 decade, new methods boosted the accuracy to values near to 80%.
+By the end of the 1990s, new methods boosted the accuracy to values near 80%.
 These methods included two innovations, one conceptual and one methodological.
 The conceptual innovation was the inclusion of evolutionary information in the predictions, by considering the information of multiple sequence alignments or profiles.
-If a residue or a type of residue is evolutionary conserved, it is likely that it is important to define SS stretches.
-The second innovation was the use of neural networks (see below) in which multiple layers of sequence-to-structure predictions were compared with a independently trained networks (see PHD paper by Burkhard Rost here).
+If a residue or a type of residue is evolutionary conserved, it is likely that it is important for defining secondary structure stretches.
+The methodological innovation was the use of neural networks, in which multiple layers of sequence-to-structure predictions were compared with independently trained networks.

-Since the 2000s, most commonly used methods are meta-servers that compare several algorithms, mostly based o neural-networks, like JPred or SYMPRED, among others.
+Since the 2000s, most commonly used methods are meta-servers that compare several algorithms, mostly based on neural networks, such as JPred or SYMPRED, among others.

-In the recent years, deep neural networks trained with large datasets have become the primary method for protein secondary structure prediction (and almost any other prediction in StrBio).
-In the Alphafold era (see last lesson), methods adapted from image processing or natural language processing (NLP) are also used (for instance in NetSurfP-3.0, see Høie et al. (2022)), allowing protein secondary structure predictions to focus on specific objectives, such as enhancing the quality of evolutionary information for protein modeling (Ismi, Pulungan, and Afiahayati 2022).
+In recent years, deep neural networks trained with large datasets have become the primary method for protein secondary structure prediction (and almost any other prediction in structural biology).
+In the Alphafold era (see the last lesson), methods adapted from image processing or natural language processing (NLP) are also used (for instance, in NetSurfP-3.0, see Høie et al. (2022)), allowing protein secondary structure predictions to focus on specific objectives, such as enhancing the quality of evolutionary information for protein modeling (Ismi, Pulungan, and Afiahayati 2022).

 Generation | Method | Accuracy |